Employer Sponsored Retirement Plans Tailored to Fit Your Business

 As a small business owner, the challenges you face are often unique to your business.
 The same is true for retirement planning.
 When it comes to planning for a financially secure retirement, there is no one-size fits all.
 But, the plan options and administrative requirements could seem overwhelming, or you simply don’t have the financial resources, time or personnel to maintain a plan.

 Together with your Financial Representative, Lafayette Life can help you navigate the uncertainty to help you have the best retirement plan possible.
-Collectively, our team of experts has more than a half-century of retirement planning expertise.
+Collectively, our team has more than a half-century of retirement planning expertise.
 We are ready to put that experience to work to help you and your Financial Representative identify the retirement planning solution that is right for you.

 Four Reasons Why You Should Consider Sponsoring a Retirement Plan

 There are many reasons for establishing an employer sponsored retirement plan – also known as a qualified retirement plan.